1. FC Frankfurt: History

+However, the relocation of FC Vorwärts Berlin to Frankfurt an der Oder, followed on the relocation of sports club ASK Vorwärts Berlin to Frankfurt an der Oder.
+Army sports had become concentrated in Bezirk Frankfurt.
+ASK Vorwärts Berlin, from which FC Vorwärts Berlin was spun off in 1966, and which had its headquarters in Bezirk Frankfurt, had been delegated to Frankfurt an der Oder in 1969, and was now called ASK Vorwärts Frankfurt.
+The Presidium of the German Gymnastics and Sports Federation (DTSB) had adopted the 1969 Competitive Sports Resolution on 22 April 1969.
+The resolution stated, among other things that: "ASK Vorwärts Berlin, with its headquarters in Frankfurt (Oder), shall gradually be moved to the district capital under the name ASK Vorwärts Frankfurt (Oder).
+The sports club SC Frankfurt (Oder) shall be dissolved."
+The decision to relocate FC Vorwärts Berlin to Frankfurt an der Oder had been carefully prepared.
+A delegation from East Berlin had traveled to Frankfurt an der Oder to inspect the location as early as February 1971.

+Vorwärts enjoyed another decent run in the 1980s, going to the UEFA Cup four times (where they were twice knocked out by West German clubs, (Werder Bremen and VfB Stuttgart).
+In 1983 they finished second nationally.

 After German reunification in 1990, the club dropped its affiliation with the army and became FC Victoria Frankfurt/Oder.
 After financial problems and re-organization in 1993 the side emerged as Frankfurter FC Viktoria (FFC Viktoria 91).
 In the early 1990s, they played a couple of seasons in tier III before slipping to division IV and V level play.
 The side then played in the Brandenburg-Liga (VI) before, on 1 July 2012, merging with MSV Eintracht Frankfurt to become 1.
 FC Frankfurt.
 The new club took over Viktoria in the Brandenburg-Liga and was aiming for promotion to the higher leagues.
 Their first success was winning the league in 2015, earning promotion to the NOFV-Oberliga for the first time in 12 years.

 Nomenclature

 FC Vorwärts Berlin and its forerunners in Berlin were not related to the historical football club Berliner FC Vorwärts 1890.
 The name "Vorwärts" was in common use in East Germany for teams associated with security organs, notably the East German army.

 The "E.V." in the present club name stands for the names of the two predecessors "Eintracht" and "Viktoria" respectively.